nerdralph/picoboot-lib/README.md

 ## Use
 After installing picoboot-lib in the Arduino/libraries folder, choose "Include Library", "picoboot-lib", from the "Sketch" menu.
 The boards.txt must have upload.protocol set to "arduino", and upload.speed must be set to 57600.

+## Development plan
+The next release of picoboot-lib will allow calling the internal TxByte and RxByte UART functions.